andreagulp/org-app-tutorial/README.md

 # Part 3
-Show employee associated with a team
+Show employees associated with a team

 # Part 4
 Add, Edit, Delete Operation with teams DB